25-01-2019 10:42 AM - edited 18-02-2020 11:38 AM

 There are a few ways to check if you have roaming set up, and some steps to help you if you don't.

 It can take up to 24 hours to become active on your account, so it's important to set it up before you travel.

 Roaming is subject to your credit status and a deposit may be required.

-If you have a Pay monthly, Pay as you go, Flex, or Mobile Broadband plan with us you can use your calls, texts and up to 15GB of data within 48 EU/EEA destinations
+If you have a Pay monthly, Pay as you go, Flex, or Mobile Broadband plan with us you can use your minutes, texts and up to 50GB of data within 48 EU/EEA destinations.

-If you have a Max Plan started after 10 May 2017, you can also use your minutes, texts and up to 15GB of data within 53 destinations including Canada, Mexico, Australia, New Zealand and USA.
+If you have a Max Plan started after 10 May 2017 or a Smart Plan with the Roam Further Pass as a Swappable, you can use your minutes, texts and up to 50GB of data within 53 destinations including Canada, Mexico, Australia, New Zealand and USA.